 It wasn’t hard for me to see why pointing out the negative hurts.

-Last night we were cleaning up the dishes and I (Bethany) stuck a semi-dirty plate in the dishwasher right before Scott was ready to close it.
-Scott took the plate, that I had just loaded, out of the dishwasher, rinsed it off completely, and stuck it back in.
+Last night we were cleaning up the dishes and Taylor stuck a semi-dirty plate in the dishwasher right before Megan was ready to close it.
+Megan took the plate, that I had just loaded, out of the dishwasher, rinsed it off completely, and stuck it back in.

 Our dialogue went like this:

-Bethany: “It felt like a put down, like I don’t know what I am doing with the dishes.”
+Taylor: “It felt like a put-down like I don’t know what I am doing with the dishes.”

 WOW!
 How many times do we misinterpret each other?
-Now let’s turn the conversation to a money conversation.
+Now let’s turn the conversation into a money conversation.

 Him: “Here Honey, I bought these flowers for you.”